bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 [!code-csharp[HelloWorldTest.cs](../../../samples/tests/nunit/HelloWorldTest.cs)]

 > [!NOTE]
-> `TestContext` is an ambiguous reference between `TestContext` and `NUnit.Framework.TestContext`, so you have to specify the `Bunit` namespace when referencing `TestContext` to resolve the ambiguity for the compiler.
+> `TestContext` is an ambiguous reference - it could mean `TestContext` or `NUnit.Framework.TestContext` - so you have to specify the `Bunit` namespace when referencing `TestContext` to resolve the ambiguity for the compiler.
 Alternatively, you can give bUnit's `TestContext` a different name during import, e.g.: `using BunitTestContext = Bunit.TestContext;`

 # [MSTest](#tab/mstest)

 [!code-csharp[HelloWorldTest.cs](../../../samples/tests/mstest/HelloWorldTest.cs)]

 > [!NOTE]
-> `TestContext` is an ambiguous reference between `TestContext` and `Microsoft.VisualStudio.TestTools.UnitTesting.TestContext`, so you have to specify the `Bunit` namespace when referencing `TestContext` to resolve the ambiguity for the compiler.
+> `TestContext` is an ambiguous reference - it could mean `TestContext` or `Microsoft.VisualStudio.TestTools.UnitTesting.TestContext` - so you have to specify the `Bunit` namespace when referencing `TestContext` to resolve the ambiguity for the compiler.
 Alternatively, you can give bUnit's `TestContext` a different name during import, e.g.:
 > `using BunitTestContext = Bunit.TestContext;`

 ***